eyong-joel7/reactnd-project-would-you-rather/README.md

-         ├── SignIn.js # UI for sign In as well logic for authenticating a user ├── SignUp.js # You are able to create a temporal (limitation of our fake database 😊) user using your choice name and selecting one of the presented avatar url
+         ├── SignIn.js # UI for sign In as well logic for authenticating a user ├── SignUp.js # You are able to create a temporal (limitation of our fake database 😊) user using your choice name and selecting one of the presented avatar url ├── PollList.js #This component describe a list of all available pool questions  - the answered and the unanswered question polls

     └── Utils   # This Folder contains our fake database, as well as method to access and manupulate the database